contensis/contensis.github.io/docs-src/content-types/field-editors/editor-html.md

 # HTML field editor
-The HTML Editor provides the user the ability to create blocks of rich text including Headings, Lists, Bold, Italic as well as links.
+The HTML Editor provides the user with the ability to create blocks of rich text including headings, lists, bold, italic as well as links.

 The editor is powered by the Redactor editor.
 We automatically strip out any invalid HTML, including removing all `<span>` tags, empty tags, and style attributes.